 Mandatory Incoming Exchange Student Orientation

-There will be a mandatory orientation in August and January (dates TBD) for students accepted through exchange programs managed by the following offices:
+There will be a mandatory orientation in August (date TBD) and January (Wednesday, January 9, 2019) for students accepted through exchange programs managed by the following offices:

 - Illinois Abroad and Global Exchange (IAGE) - Students accepted into an IAGE program will be assigned to one of the following colleges: